Djibouti entry requirements for Tanzania passport holders

 Frequently asked questions

 Djibouti requires a yellow fever vaccination certificate if you're arriving from a country with risk of yellow fever transmission.
-Tanzania is not on that list, so you likely won't need it.
-But check with your doctor before traveling.
+Tanzania is not on that list, so it's not required for direct travel from Tanzania.
+But if you've recently been to a yellow fever risk country, bring your certificate.

 Official sources